Gardelll/xiaomi-logo-img-generator/README.md

 ef 05 00 00 // The size of the 4th image in bytes
 ```

-The digital storage method in this file is special:
+The number storage method in this file is special:

 When storing, the number is shifted to the right by 24 bits, the overflowed part is rounded up, and then converted to little endian and stored as 32 bits.